Business & Industry

 Workforce Development Committee

-The Southwest Technical Education District of Yuma (STEDY), a Joint Technical Education District (JTED), firmly believes that one of the most common characteristics associated with quality programs in career and technical education is their link with the business community.
+The Southwest Technical Education District of Yuma (STEDY), a Career Technical Education District (CTED), firmly believes that one of the most common characteristics associated with quality programs in career and technical education is their link with the business community.
 Workforce Development committees are one of the most effective ways to develop and strengthen such industry partnerships.

 Local /district workforce development committee are designed to increase the participation of the public in local and community based career and technical education (CTE) programs; to assist in maintaining high standards in all programs; and to provide greater cooperation between career and technical education in the private sector in: